 You might recognise that some of the above information will be needed for your RoPA and your Privacy Notice – don’t forget to update both as a matter of course.

-I’ll be covering the GDPR-related checks in my next blog post (which will include some of the items in the above-suggested template headings).
+I cover the GDPR-related checks in some of my other blog posts, which will include some of the items in the above-suggested template headings.